 The summer months (June to October) are warm and dry, and are generally the best times to visit, though as a big city Tijuana is essentially an all-year destination.
 Winter is usually cooler, slightly wetter, and cloudier.
 It’s best to avoid Christmas and Easter when locals and domestic tourists fill the streets.

 Where should I stay in Tijuana?

-First-timers should aim for the “Zona Centro” anchored by Avenida Revolución, the main tourist drag.
+First-timers to Tijuana should aim for the “Zona Centro” anchored by Avenida Revolución, the main tourist drag.
 The city’s modern downtown, known as the Zona Río, has less character and less choice when it comes to hotels.
-The motels on the outskirts are only an option if you have a car.
-We recommend the centrally located Hotel Ticuán and Alou Hotel Boutique, or the Lucerna if you’d prefer the Zona Río.
+The motels on the outskirts are only an option if driving a car.
+We recommend the centrally located Hotel Ticuán and Alou Hotel Boutique, or the Lucerna if preference is for the Zona Río.

 The heart of Tijuana is Avenida Revolución, aka La Revo, the celebrated main tourist street.
 It’s lined with bars, restaurants, and souvenir shops.
 Stroll the busiest stretch from the Monumental Arch at Plaza Santa Cecilia south for eight blocks or so to take in the scene, including Tijuana’s “famous” donkeys – painted to look like zebras.
 Here also is Caesar’s, where Caesar Cardini supposedly invented Caesar salad in 1924 (still prepared tableside).